sharadregoti/tyk-docs/tyk-docs/content/tyk-cloud/getting-started.md

 ## Introduction

-This page walks you through how to start using Tyk Cloud, creating organisation, environment and users before creating an API.
+This page walks you through how to start using Tyk Cloud, creating organization, environment and users before creating an API.
 If you are in a hurry, try the [Quick Start guide]({{< ref "../deployment-and-operations/tyk-cloud-platform/quick-start.md" >}}) for a 5 min version of this tutorial.

 * Creating your Tyk Cloud account
-* Your first Organisation
+* Your first Organization
 * Creating your first Team and Environment
 * Configuring and deploying your Control Plane and creating your Cloud Data Plane
 * Adding and testing your first API